sorix6/interview-calendar/README.md

 This application is developed using PHP7.2 (with Slim) and data is persisted in a PostgreSQL database.

 The project can be run using Docker and the configuration files provided in the source code.
-The configuration sets up an Apache server, the PHP environment, an instance of Composer, a PostgreSQl database and an instance of Adminer (UI for database manipulation).
+The configuration sets up an Apache server, the PHP environment, an instance of Composer, a PostgreSQL database and an instance of Adminer (UI for database manipulation).

 To run the application: